-An overall assessment of the genetic conservation status of the pilot tree species was done based on the information available in the EUFGIS Portal.
-A more comprehensive assessment of dynamic genetic conservation efforts was recently carried out as part of the EUFGIS project (see Lefèvre et al., 2013).
+Assessment of genetic conservation status of the pilot tree species assessment of dynamic genetic conservation efforts was recently carried out as part of the EUFGIS project (see Lefèvre et al., 2013).
 As part of the conservation assessment, the working group also considered available information on distribution of neutral genetic diversity in the pilot species.
 In the case of Abies alba, Fagus sylvatica, Fraxinus excelsior, Picea abies, Pinus brutia/ halepensis, Pinus cembra, Pinus sylvestris, Populus nigra and Quercus petraea, the availability of genetic diversity maps enables assessment of the distribution of genetic diversity to guide the selection of additional units.
 In the case of the other species (Pinus nigra, Populus tremula, Sorbus torminalis, Castanea sativa), only a qualitative and broad-scale analysis can be carried out by comparing the distribution of the conservation units and the broad genetic structure found at the continental scale.